-Routine physical exams are important and a cost-effective way to detect health issues early on, when they may be most amenable to treatment.
+Routine physical exams are important and a cost-effective way to detect health issues early on, when they may be more amenable to treatment.
 Although most LGBT older adult participants (82%) have had a routine checkup in the past year, almost one in five (18%) have not.
-Those not having had a routine check-up are as follows: lesbians (22%), bisexual women (27%), gay men (14%), bisexual men (16%), and transgender older adults (27%).
-The rates of not having had a routine check-up for lesbians and bisexual women and for gay and bisexual men are similar.
-Transgender older adults are less likely to have had a routine check-up than non-transgender older adults, but the difference is accounted for by socio-demographic characteristics.
+Those not having had a routine checkup are as follows: lesbians (22%), bisexual women (27%), gay men (14%), bisexual men (16%), and transgender older adults (27%).
+The rates of not having had a routine checkup for lesbians and bisexual women and for gay and bisexual men are similar.
+Transgender older adults are less likely to have had a routine checkup than non-transgender older adults, but the difference is accounted for by socio-demographic characteristics.